-Some materials are more waterproof than others, so that is something you will want to consider if you are choosing a tile floor for a bathroom or the kitchen.
+Some materials are more waterproof than others, so that is something you will want to consider if you are choosing a tile floor for a bathroom or the kitchen, or even a pool patio.
+Choosing the wrong material for a pool patio is one of the swimming pool design mistakes just as choosing the wrong flooring for a kitchen or bathroom is also a mistake.
 Tile can also be cut into different sizes and widths, which only makes it more versatile and can give you a unique look.

 Although it has a reputation for being cold and industrial, concrete can be a sophisticated and stylish flooring option for your custom home.
 Polished concrete can be finished in many colors and textures, which gives off a warmer look and feel.
 It’s a great way to incorporate concrete into your custom home design.

-Concrete that is sealed properly stands up to almost any wear and tear and is waterproof, which makes it a great fit for rooms with a lot of foot traffic.
+Concrete that is sealed properly stands up to almost any wear and tear and is waterproof, which makes it a great fit for rooms with a lot of foot traffic and also one of the best bathroom countertops.
 Plus, it’s easy to maintain.
 Polishing every few years, regular quick dusting, and occasional mopping are all these floors need.

 This makes it a great flooring choice for rooms where you want to create quiet areas or to help contain noise in “loud” areas.
 It’s also available in tiles or planks, various colors, and various sizes, which makes it a versatile flooring option that can fit almost any style.